 You should also take measures to identify the head of a shell company.
 While this is not necessary for purchases under $1 million, it is still a way for agents to protect themselves.

 In addition, file Form 83000 if you receive more than $10,000 in cash for a transaction.
 That also includes two related transactions.
 This information report is required by the IRS and includes cashier’s checks, money orders, bank drafters, and cash.

 Landlords might feel safe from money laundering, but scams can go on under their noses, as well.
 Some landlords let tenants pay in cash and don’t try to verify their identity or anything.
 The tenants can move other tenants in and take their money as if they own the property.
 This is just one way that tenants have been known to scam landlords.

-Of course, this can be avoided through proper tenant screening.
+Of course, this can be avoided through proper tenant screening and hiring an ethical real estate brokerage firm.
 Even if you aren’t concerned that a tenant might try to launder money, you still need to protect yourself.
 It is important that you know who is inside of your property at all times.